gnulnx/django-mongolog/README.rst

     logger.debug("A debug message")
     logger.info("An info message")
-    logger.warning("A Serious warning")
+    logger.warning("A warning message")
-    logger.error("We have an ERROR")
+    logger.error("An error message")
     try:
         raise ValueError("Bad Value")
     except ValueError as e:
-        logger.exception("This is the worste exception ever")
+        logger.exception("An exception message")

 5) Now log into your mongo shell::